Tor Browser is slow

 Use tools that make the internet friendly to ancient browsers like FrogFind! and 68k.news.

-By using websites that require less bandwidth, you’ll speed up Tor real good.
+By using websites that require less bandwidth, you’ll speed up Tor quite a bit.

 Concluding remarks on Tor being slow